pengsihua2023/HIV-1-M-SPBEnv/README.md

 ## 10. Citation
 Sihua Peng, Ming Zhang.
 HIV-1-M-SPBEnv: HIV-1 M group subtype prediction using convolutional Autoencoder and full connected neural network.
 (Manuscript to be submitted)
 ## 11. Contact
-If you have any questions, please feel free to contact Sihua Peng (Email: Sihua.Peng@uga.edu) or Ming Zhang (Email: mzhang01@uga.edu).
+If you have any questions, please feel free to contact Sihua Peng (Email: Sihua.Peng@uga.edu)

 Pull requests are highly welcomed!